 Specialty coffee market finds strong base in Scandinavia

 Scandinavian countries rank among the highest per capita coffee consumers in the world.
 High-quality coffees are the main focus in the Scandinavian market.
-Countries in this Scandinavia are seen as important players in the specialty coffee market internationally.
+Countries such as Sweden, Denmark and Norway are seen as important players in the specialty coffee market internationally.
 Norway was the founding country of the Specialty Coffee Association in Europe.

-The market for specialty coffee in Scandinavia is still growing.
-This is partly reflected in the strong growth in out-of-home consumption, showing that consumers in Denmark, Sweden and Norway increasingly look for unique, high-quality coffee in coffee shops.
+The market for specialty coffee in Scandinavia showed continuous growth for years.
+This is partly reflected in the strong growth in out-of-home consumption, showing that consumers in Denmark, Sweden and Norway are increasingly looking for unique, high-quality coffee in coffee shops.
 Within Europe, Denmark, Sweden and Norway have registered the highest growth rates in coffee shop retail sales since 2010.

 As a result, the number of coffee chains and micro roasteries also keeps growing in Scandinavia.
 In Sweden, about 10 new small roasteries open every year.
 In Europe, Denmark even registered the highest growth rate of new coffee shops in 2018, with an annual outlet growth of 14.5%.

 The largest chain operating in Scandinavia is Espresso House, with approximately 350 shops in Sweden, Norway and Denmark.
 Other large chains are Joe & The Juice (Denmark) and Wayne’s Coffee (Sweden).
 Examples of specialised coffee shops in Scandinavia include Kafferäven and Drop Coffee Roasters (Sweden), Coffee Collective and Sonny (Denmark), and Lippe and Fuglen (Norway).
 These roasters cater to niche markets and follow the principles of direct trade, transparency and high-quality products.